emontzkajnl/livability/wp-content/plugins/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.8.0 - December 19, 2025 =
+* NEW: Added prefetch functionality to Ajax Load More.
+Prefetching data will load the next set of posts into memory before the user interacts with the Load More button.
+To enable prefetching, add the `prefetch="true"` parameter to your ALM shortcode.
+* UPDATE: Code cleanup and various UI/UX improvements throughout the plugin.

+= 7.7.2 - December 11, 2025 =
+* UPDATE: Updated SinglePosts fetch to use REST API endpoint to support custom post types.
+* Updated Axios and other project dependencies to latest versions.
+* UPDATE: WordPress 6.9 compatibility updates.
+* FIX: Added fix for touchstart event listener to use passive option for better performance on touch devices.

+= 7.7.1 - November 26, 2025 =
+* UPDATE: Added cache support to REST API queries.
+* UPDATE: Various code cleanup and refactoring.

+= 7.7.0 - November 12, 2025 =
+* UPGRADE NOTICE: Cache users must update to Cache 3.0 or greater when updating core Ajax Load More or the cache will no longer function.
+* NEW: Added required updates and new functionality for new Cache add-on 3.0.
+* UPDATE: Code cleanup and organization throughout core plugin.

 = 7.6.3 - October 31, 2025 =
 * HOTFIX: Fixed issue with Preloaded and Filter add-on facets not initializing correctly on page load.